mia-jinns/jinns/README.md

 pip install -e .
 ```

 3. Install pre-commit and run it.
+Our pre-commit hooks consist in `ruff format` and `ruff check`.
+You can install `ruff` simply by `pip install ruff`.
+We highly recommend you to check the code type hints with `pyright` even though we currently have no rule concerning type checking in the pipeline.

 ```bash
 pip install pre-commit